Celebrating SPS’ Small Schools

 Performing arts, filmmaking, ethnic studies, radio, STEM, advanced career education, and more!
 These are just a few of the interest areas students at Seattle Public Schools secondary alternative schools can focus on while in high school.

 These schools not only provide high-quality, world-class education, but they are perfect for students and families considering non-traditional learning opportunities.
-Check out the schools below for more information and enroll today!
+Check out the schools below for more information!

 This high school partners with community members in the performing arts, music, radio, filmmaking, design and more to engage students and provide opportunities for them to work alongside industry professionals.

 While in school, students will develop skills, learn how to network, and participate in internships that will drive their careers and post-secondary education.

 - Personalized academic program, goal-setting, wraparound supports, and low teacher-student ratio (13:1)

 - Credit acceleration through individualized projects and online programs